top of page

 BACKGROUND

 Emily has put her talents to use in multiple college and company productions, helping tell stories both onstage and off.
-She has held the title of Stage Manager, Director, Choreographer, Props Master, Front of House Manager, and Performer time and time again and is familiar with the in's and out's of theatrical productions.
+She has held the title of Stage Manager, Director, Choreographer, Props Master, and Performer time and time again and is familiar with the in's and out's of theatrical productions.
 Emily particularly loves the intensity and skill required in Musical Theatre, an element of performing that she is most passionate about.
 The combining of theatre and dance has been a lifelong interest for her, and her unique and extensive background in both have provided many teaching, performance, and choreographic opportunities.

 As an artist, Emily is drawn to the combining of art forms.
 She loves to find new ways to tell stories and stir emotions in her audience.
-As a choreographer, she will always take into account the skills and ability levels of her dancers, as well as the atmosphere of her. music, in order to create the most cohesive and effective movement for it.
+As a choreographer, she will always take into account the skills and ability levels of her dancers, as well as the atmosphere of her music in order to create the most cohesive and effective movement for it.
 This philosophy of hers is one she has carried through every one of the dozens of choreography projects she has taken on.

 Emily runs a non-profit Theatre Company in her home town, with the help of her husband and two friends.
-The Tooele Valley Theatre is now entering it's fourth year of producing shows for the community and was given the title of "Best New Theatre Company" by Front Row Reviewers.
+The Tooele Valley Theatre is now entering it's fifth year of producing shows for the community and was given the title of "Best New Theatre Company" by Front Row Reviewers.
 We continue to grow and serve the people of Tooele County by producing high quality performances at minimal cost.

 Dance Performance